Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Snowflake Architecture.md

-Unlike [[Traditional Architecture]], snowflake has a combination of the best of both shared disk and shared nothing architecture called multi-clustered Shared Data
+Unlike [[Traditional Architecture]], snowflake has a combination of the best of both shared disk and shared nothing ==architecture called multi-clustered Shared Data==

 ![[Pasted image 20251028191231.png]]
 Benefits: